About This Series

 - Progress toward White House Opening Up America Again Guidelines

-- Paycheck Protection Program loans per capita
+- Paycheck Protection Program loans as share of small businesses

 - FY 2020 and 2021 preliminary estimates of decline in tax revenues

 - Non-voters who cited structural reasons for not voting in the 2016 election

 - Readiness to vote by mail in a pandemic

 - Counties with no or only one newspaper in Covid hotspots

 - Mental health

 - Counties where UI benefits are insufficient for basic costs, by Covid hotspot

 New York Times: “As Census Count Resumes, Doubts About Accuracy Continue to Grow”